undercasetype/Fraunces/documentation/worklogs/Fraunces_Worklog_080819.md

 ### OpSz Min Rules/Substitutions

-Currently, a rule is set up so that below 18px, the following glyphs substitute for a more normalized character:
+Currently, a rule is set up so that below 18px, the following glyphs substitute for a more normalized character.
+I've made a design decision to seperate these rules from the Goofy Axis, mainly because I don't want these subsitutions be activated at larger sizes, only to help deal with smaller optical sizes.

 Roman: h, n, m, s